Home/UFC

 Islam Makhachev picks Kamaru Usman to be his first challenger

 When Adin Ross asked Islam Makhachev who he wanted to face if he defeated Della Maddalena, the Dagestani did not hesitate.
 “Kamaru Usman,” he said.
 “He has the most title defenses at welterweight; now he’s in a good position.”
-Well, some fans will surely be surprised by this decision, one that has been made out of restraint rather than ambition.
+Well, some fans would be surprised by this decision, one that has been made out of restraint rather than ambition.

 For the Dagestani phenom, it is more than just adding another belt or paycheck; it is about measuring oneself against the best of the previous generation.
 And this is definitely a decision even head honcho Dana White would agree with, as the UFC CEO recently dubbed ‘The Nigerian Nightmare’ as “the greatest welterweight of all time.”
 So, if the new lightweight champion demands a fight with Usman, he shall surely get it.